MicrosoftDocs/ATADocs/ATPDocs/atp-release-reference.md

 Released November 18, 2018

 - **Security Alert: Suspicious communication over DNS - general availability**<br>
-Azure ATP’s [Suspicious communication over DNS](suspicious-activity-guide.md) security alert is now in general availability. <br> Typically, the DNS protocol in most organizations is not monitored, and rarely blocked for malicious activity.
+Azure ATP's [Suspicious communication over DNS](suspicious-activity-guide.md) security alert is now in general availability. <br> Typically, the DNS protocol in most organizations is not monitored, and rarely blocked for malicious activity.
 This enables an attacker on a compromised machine to abuse the DNS protocol.
 Malicious communication over DNS can be used for data exfiltration, command, and control, and/or evading corporate network restrictions.

 - This version also includes improvements and bug fixes for internal sensor infrastructure.

 ## Azure ATP release 2.54
 Released November 11, 2018

 - **Feature enhancement: Default domain exclusions added to Suspicious Communication over DNS alert**<br> New addition of three popular domains to the default domain exclusion list.
 The exclusion list remains fully customizable.
 See [Excluding entities from detections](excluding-entities-from-detections.md), to learn more.

 - **Documentation enhancements: SIEM log update, Known Issues guidance**<br> externalId mapping and additional explanations were added to SIEM log descriptions.
 See [SIEM log reference](cef-format-sa.md), to learn more. <br>Additional article for currently unresolved Known Issues guidance was added.
 See, [Azure ATP Known Issues](known-issues.md), to learn more.

 - This version includes improvements and bug fixes for internal sensor infrastructure.